 Marsh Billings Rockefeller National Historical Park

 The Billings Farm began operation in 1871 when Frederick Billings, a true Vermonter, set out to establish an authentic dairy operation.
 He desired to create a farm that would reach out to the next generations.
-The farm is known for having top quality Jersey herds and other top quality animals.
+The Billings Farm is known for having top quality Jersey herds and other top quality animals.
 Ask us about VT Museums or share your Vermont museum comments.
 To feature your business in Vermont Living, contact us.

 Billings Farm Museum – Woodstock Vermont

-Today you can enjoy a self guided tour through the dairy barn, calf nursery, milk room, and horse barn.
+Today you can enjoy a self-guided tour through the dairy barn, calf nursery, milk room, and horse barn.
 If you choose to stop by during the afternoon milking you can learn all about the process of producing dairy products.
-The farm is still in operation, and although they still breed high class Jerseys and produce milk, they also have a desire to be involved in educating the public.
+The farm is still in operation, and although they still breed high-class Jerseys and produce milk, they also have a desire to be involved in educating the public.
 The goal is to help Americans understand and appreciate the importance of dairy farming and rural living.

 The Billings Farm and Museum offers Group Tours and recommends reservations so they can greet you at the gate.
 The Museum Store offers a wide selection of made in Vermont gifts and items relating to farming and rural life.
 Billings Farm and Museum Hours vary by season, call the Billings Farm and Museum for more information.
 An Admission is charged.